-This morning you will take a two hour scenic drive through colourful Balinese towns to the village of Jatiluwih, about 20 kilometres of north Tabanan, in Bali's western region.
+This morning you will take a two hour scenic drive through colorful Balinese towns to the village of Jatiluwih, about 20 kilometers of north Tabanan, in Bali's western region.
 Famous for the magnificent panorama of its rice field terraces, the word Jatiluwih literally means 'really, really beautiful'.

 Stop at a local café for a coffee, whilst your bike is set up for you - please check you are happy with your bike before you set off.
 The route you cycle will take you along a mix of quiet roads, dirt tracks and paths through the paddy fields.
 You will pass through small local villages where you will see cages of fighting cocks, coffee and rice being dried out under the sun, and local people just going about their day to day work.
 Views of the stunning paddy fields in this area are plentiful and you will feel miles away from the hustle and bustle of southern Bali.
 Along the way you will pass several temples, if you wish to visit them you will need to cover up so it is recommended that you bring a sarong (or tell your guide at the start if you don't have one and he can find you one for you to buy for a minimal cost in the village).
 You will also cycle past traditional hot springs that you are welcome to try if you have brought your swimwear, the setting is quite unique.